scottaroberts/DBO/README.md

 - It computes the **additional** quantity needed (“risk delta”) rather than mirroring the micro size.

 ### Proxy routing (YM)
-If `useProxyRealtimeOnly = true` and the script is running in realtime:
+If proxy routing is enabled (typical setup):
 - Recoup orders are emitted as proxy alerts for the YM ticker (derived from the chart symbol).
 - Quantity conversion uses `proxyQtyMul` (default ~0.10, i.e., YM ≈ 10× MYM).

 Backtesting behavior:
-- In historical bars (non-realtime), Recoup trades are simulated on the chart symbol so Strategy Tester can model the logic.
+- In historical bars, the strategy simulates Recoup logic on the chart symbol so the Strategy Tester can model the logic.

 ### Paired exit on Recoup TP
 If the Recoup TP level is touched: